-Professor Cummings will be available to mentor graduate students in the fall
+Professor Cummings is open to mentoring graduate students in the fall

 Dr. Cummings' research interests focus on family factors, especially socioemotional processes, associated with normal development and the development of psychopathology in children.
 Current directions include (1) longitudinal studies of the influences of marital conflict and family processes on children's adjustment, (2) the role of community, family and children’s emotional security in relations between political violence and child adjustment, and (3) research-based prevention and parent-educational programs.
 Another interest is emotional security theory (EST, Davies & Cummings, 1994) as a general theoretical model for children's development in families and communities.